 There are several additional components necessary for processor operation.
 A large part of the circuitry that surrounds the qubits and couplers is a framework of switches (also formed from Josephson junctions) forming circuitry which both addresses each qubit (routes pulses of magnetic information to the correct places on chip) and stores that information in a magnetic memory element local to each device.
-The majority of the 25,000 Josephson junctions in a Rainier processor are used to make up this circuitry.
+The majority of the Josephson junctions in a D-Wave processor are used to make up this circuitry.
 Additionally, there are readout devices attached to each qubit.
-During the computation these devices are inactive and do not affect the qubits' behaviour.
+During the computation these devices are inactive and do not affect the qubits' behavior.
 After the computation has finished, and the qubits have settled into their final (classical) 0 or 1 states, the readouts are used to query the value held by each qubit and return the answer as a bit string of 0's and 1's to the end user.
-Here is a video showing how some of the processor elements are combined to produce the computational fabric at the core of the D-Wave OneTM Rainier processor:
+Here is a video showing how some of the processor elements were combined to produce the computational fabric at the core of the D-Wave One™ 128-qubit processor, which pre-dates the current 1000 qubit D-Wave processor:

-Inside the chip: Video showing 3D Animation of how the components in a Rainier processor fit together
+Inside the chip: Video showing 3D Animation of how the components in a 128 qubit processor fit together.

 The image in figure 3 shows the layout of the actual circuit, as drawn in a CAD program by a D-Wave circuit layout designer, and is ready to be sent off to the processor fabrication foundry.
 Here the full complexity of the processor is revealed.
 In this image, the qubits are now shown as long pink strips, which have been stretched out even more than in the previous figure.
 The green and yellow elements that sit in the spaces between qubits are components which make up the programmable circuitry mentioned above.
 The yellow dots are Josephson junctions embedded within this circuitry.